Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 This document contains **all troubleshooting, diagnostics, and known issues** for the **Smörgåsbord** Mod List.

-If you skipped the README: go back and read it.

 > [!CAUTION]
 > If you added your own mods on top of Smorgasbord, you voided the warranty, and I am not helping you fix it.